bedrocklinux/bedrocklinux-website/markdown/1.0beta1/install.md

 [http://fuse.sourceforge.net/](http://fuse.sourceforge.net/)

-At the time of writing, the latest FUSE release - 2.9.3 - does not have all of the required functionality.
-Either use a newer release (3.X) if available or get the latest version from git.
-The latest stable releases should be found
+At the time of writing, the 3.X version is still pre-release and has been found to have some problems, and the 2.9.X release - 2.9.3 - was cut *just* before the commit which includes support for musl.
+Use the latest from the `fuse_2_9_bugfix` branch - which should include the musl patch - or a tarball of 2.9.4 or later.

-here:
+Tarballs can be found here:

 [http://sourceforge.net/projects/fuse/files/](http://sourceforge.net/projects/fuse/files/)

 And the git repository should be available here:

     git clone git://git.code.sf.net/p/fuse/fuse fuse-fuse

-At the time of writing, the latest succesfully tested commit is "3f357f06ed4bb75244e745641af1c53d5b3d9984".

 ### {id="src-busybox"} busybox